Skip to main content

 Can in-service training count for college credit?

-Completion of the Law Enforcement Academy or the Peace Officer Certificate provides 24 hours of elective credits toward an Associate of Applied Science Degree or 24 hours of elective credit toward the Associate of Science Degree.
+Completion of the Law Enforcement Academy provides up to 21 elective credits.
 If students have additional Criminal Justice related training or courses, additional credit may be possible and will be awarded on a case-by-case basis.

 PROGRAM QUALIFICATIONS